grrlgeek/sql-docs/docs/connect/ado-net/introduction-microsoft-data-sqlclient-namespace.md

 ### "Command Timeout" connection string property

 Microsoft.Data.SqlClient v2.1 introduces the "Command Timeout" connection string property to override the default of 30 seconds.
-The timeout for individual commands can be overridden using the `CommandTimeout` property on the SqlCommand.
+The time out for individual commands can be overridden using the `CommandTimeout` property on the SqlCommand.

 Connection string examples: